Keywords: Animal Physiology, Aquaculture, Genomics, Proteomics, Signaling Pathways, Oysters, Breeding

 As part of this position, I am leading and participating in several projects:

-- Investigation of the gametogenic characteristics of triployd oysters Crassostrea virginica and determination of the relationship between reproductive effort and mortality observed in the lower Chesapeake Bay.
+- Investigation of the gametogenic characteristics of triploid oysters Crassostrea virginica and determination of the relationship between reproductive effort and mortality observed in the lower Chesapeake Bay.
+Projects in collaboration with Master students Kate Ritter and Joseph Matt.

 - Development of near-infrared reflectance spectroscopy models to quantify parameters of interest such as glycogen, lipids, or presence of Perkinsus marinus.
-Once developmed, these models will aid in the ABC's breeding program.
+Once developed, these models will aid in the ABC's breeding program.

-- Participation in ABC's improvement of oyster aquaculture through research in the hatchery, lab, and on the farm.
+- Participation in ABC's improvement of oyster aquaculture through research in the hatchery, laboratories, and on field sites.

 - PhD, Marine Biology, European Institute for Marine Studies (IUEM), University of Western Brittany, and Ifremer UMR 6539, France, 2012